 In particular, visitors to our cancer forum have reported rather good results by treating their dogs with these remedies:

 It is also important to clean the mouth at least twice a day, using food grade hydrogen peroxide.
-If there is bleeding, try using Yunnan Paiyao.
+If there is bleeding, try using Yunnan Jiaowan for Dogs (same as Yunnan Paiyao for people).
 It is a Chinese herbal medicine that can effectively stop bleeding.
-Many dog parents have used this medicine on their dogs with bleeding tumors with great success.
+Many dog parents have used this medicine on their dogs with bleeding tumors with great success: